IMMINJU/daily-quote/README.md

 ## Today's Quote

-> "Fashion fades, only style remains the same."
+> "If you try to get rid of fear and anger without knowing their meaning, they will grow stronger and return."
 >
-> — Coco Chanel
+> — Deepak Chopra

 ---

-Updated: 2025-12-08 | Total quotes collected: 6
+Updated: 2025-12-09 | Total quotes collected: 7